 Take some time to learn about the company before you approach them.
 If you want to design video games, for example, there is very little point applying to get work experience at a photography company as it won’t give you exposure to the industry that you are looking to move into in the future.

-When you do make it approach, make it clear you have researched their company.
+When you do approach them, make it clear you have researched their company.
 This can be done by citing specific services or case studies they list on their website.

 Whether you are fresh out of school or are still in education and looking to get some work experience, approaching a company for the first time can be intimidating.